DiegelD/CarND-Capstone/README.md

 The `/current_pose` topic provides the vehicle's current position and `/base_waypoints` provides a complete list of waypoints the car will be following.
-In this project the  traffic light detection node is implemented and a traffic light classification node could be added in the future.
+In this project the  traffic light detection node is implemented and a traffic light classification node could be added in the future, since it is not in the focus of this project.
-Traffic light detection takes place within `tl_detector.py`, whereas traffic light classification should take place within `../tl_detector/light_classification_model/tl_classfier.py`.
+Traffic light detection takes place within `tl_detector.py`.

 <figure>
  <img src="./imgs/tl_node.png" width="360" alt="Traffic Light Node" />